bluz71/vim-nightfly-colors/README.md

 let g:lightline = { 'colorscheme': 'nightfly' }
 ```

-- The _nightfly_ color scheme supports
+- The _nightfly_ colorscheme supports
   [vim-airline](https://github.com/vim-airline/vim-airline).
 For modern
   versions of _vim-airline_ the _nightfly_ theme will automatically be loaded.

-- The _nightfly_ color scheme supports
+- The _nightfly_ colorscheme supports
   [Lualine](https://github.com/hoob3rt/lualine.nvim).
 To enable the _nightfly_
   theme please add the following to your initialization file: